 Real solutions for improving the performance of a roof.

-If a building does NOT have insulation, using solar reflective paints CAN improve comfort within a building during summer hot climates during sunny time but not cold winter climates.
-If there is no insulation in your building, consider spray foam insulation as well.
+If a building does NOT have insulation, using a standard off-the-shelf white paint (White 16) or a ceramic solar reflective paint CAN improve comfort within a building during a hot summer day but not in cold winter climates (Solar Reflective Coatings may or may not slightly outperform standard white paint).
+If there is no insulation in your building, consider installing conventional insulation.

 If there is insulation, consider the below retrofits.

-Understand that real energy efficiency performance is realised by improving air tightness and ensuring that insulation consistency is located on that air tightness layer.
-A cool roof does not improve energy efficiency if your ceiling is consistently insulated and air tight.
-And even if the ceiling isn’t consistently insulated, the roof area temperature is not lowered enough using a paint to make a quantifiable difference.
+Understand that real energy efficiency performance is realised by improving airtightness and ensuring that insulation is abutted consistently to this air barrier throughout the building envelope.
+A solar reflective coating does not meaningfully improve energy efficiency over a simple white (white 16) coloured paint if your ceiling is consistently insulated and airtight.
+And even if the ceiling isn’t consistently insulated, the roof area temperature is not lowered enough using solar reflective paint to make a quantifiable difference over plain white paint.

 References